Cotonti/sublime-cotonti/Readme.md

 ### With Package Control ###

-If you have the [Package Control][package_control] package installed, you can install Mootools Snippets from inside Sublime Text itself.
+If you have the [Package Control][package_control] package installed, you can install Cotonti Snippets from inside Sublime Text itself.
 Open the Command Palette and select "Package Control: Add Repository", then input this repository url.
-Reopen the Command Palette and select "Package Control: Install Package", then search for Mootools Snippets.
+Reopen the Command Palette and select "Package Control: Install Package", then search for Cotonti.

 ### Without Package Control ###